jugechengzi/Rationalization-DR/Readme.md

 **The bibtex in Google Scholar is incorrect, please use the citation we provide below.**

-**We have provided some tips for you to better understand our code and build your method on top of it: [tips](https://github.com/jugechengzi/Rationalization-DR/edit/main/tips.pdf)** If you're still having trouble reproducing your code after reading these tips, I'd be happy to set up a video conference to help you.
+**We have provided some tips for you to better understand our code and build your method on top of it: [tips](https://github.com/jugechengzi/Rationalization-DR/edit/main/tips.pdf)** If you're still having trouble reproducing your code after reading these tips, I'd be happy to set up a video meeting to help you.

 This paper is greatly appreciated by some of the reviewers from ACL ARR October and KDD.
 See [reviews](https://github.com/jugechengzi/Rationalization-DR/blob/main/REVIEW.pdf).